2nd August 2018

 You may experience some of the following if you’re wet room tiles are installed improperly:

-• Water Leakage: The waterproof feature of a wet room is it’s main attraction.
-If the sealing allows water to enter the floors and walls of the building, it can lead to water damage in nearby rooms, or even structural damage.
+• Water Leakage: The waterproof feature of a wet room is its main attraction and if installed correctly will protect the fabrics of your building from damage.
+However, in areas where there is no waterproofing, water could enter the floors and walls of the building, which can lead to water damage in nearby rooms or even structural damage.

 • Mould and mildew growth: As is common with water leakage, mould and mildew can begin to grow.
 This can have serious health implications